Advanced Alarm Technologies © 2013 | All Rights Reserved

 This occurs when the panel is no longer to communicate with a device or when a device is just on the edge of being too far away from the panel.
 If a device shows a low battery and a loss of supervision, then the battery is likely completely dead.
 If the battery is not showing low, we recommend replacing it anyway.
 If this does not resolve the issue, a service call will be needed.

-The 2Gig system communicates via an integrated cellular communicator.
+The 2Gig GC2 system communicates via an integrated cellular communicator.
 This is how the system is independent of landline or internet communications.
 When this trouble condition appears on the keypad, it means that the last periodic communication test was unsuccessful.
-To perform another test, go to main menu and select toolbox.
+To perform another test, select “Security”, “Menu” and “Toolbox”.
 You will be prompted to enter your four digit code.
-Then scroll through the menu looking for "Cell Phone Test".
+Then scroll through the menu looking for "Cell Phone Test" (found on the third page).
 Select this option when found.
 You may be asked to enter your code again.
 After doing so, the test will start.
-If the test is successful, the trouble condition is resolved, if it fails, please contact our office so we may aid you in resolving this issue.
+If the test is successful, the trouble condition is resolved, if it fails, please contact our office so we may aid you in resolving this issue